nyangkosense/libgenbulk/README.md

 # Libgen URL Parser & Downloader

-This repo contains two tools that work together to help you (bulk)download books from Library Genesis ( http://libgen.is/ ):
+This repo contains two tools that work together to help you (bulk)download books from Library Genesis.

+In the Releases, you'll find the Links.txt containing 3.947.293 links.

 1. `parser` - extracts download URLs from Libgen SQL dumps
 2. `downloader` - downloads files from those URLs